erikhayry/ios-audio-info/README.md

 - **To get all the songs from the music library**

-Returns an array with song objects NOT including the image (use the id and getTrack method if you need the image)
+Returns an array with song objects NOT including the image (use the trackId and getTrack method if you need the image)

 ````